parasquid/hackworkplay.com/content/post/2020/07/18-diy-presentation-clicker-using-ble-and-espruino-mk-1.md

 * More buttons.
 Three is probably not enough.
 I can multiplex buttons by discrimimating between short and long presses, but even so six buttons is probably not enough.
 * Laser pointer.
 It would be nice to have some sort of pointing device built-in to the clicker.
 * Better construction.
-The main module is being propped by a piece of wood underneath and the connecting wires are quite thin; this wound't survive in a bag if I'm going to use it in actual presentations.
+The main module is being propped by a piece of wood underneath and the connecting wires are quite thin; this wouldn't survive in a bag if I'm going to use it in actual presentations.

 Affiliate links: